Operations and Administration - for SaaS Mode¶

 Our log rentention policy is about 8 weeks long in our Elastic stack but we keep - by default - 14 weeks of web access/error logs and 52 weeks of app logs in our servers.

 As a best practice, we never need to directly connect to a Toucan Toco node to follow activity and logs.
 This is at the core of our ability to scale our monitoring.

 We regularly and automatically scan our servers in search for:

 - open ports

-We ensure to have an up-to-date environment (system, security, patch…).
+We ensure having an up-to-date environment (system, security, patches…).

 Our monitoring services alert us when:

 - a server shows unusual CPU, memory or disk activity

 - a server is getting closer to its hardware limits